 McDonald is one of two recipients of the Research Award, which AAIDD Executive Director and CEO Margaret Nygren says “recognizes (McDonald’s) formulations and investigations that have contributed significantly to the body of scientific knowledge in the field of intellectual and developmental disabilities.”
 George State University Professor of Psychology Rose Sevcik will also receive a Research Award.

-McDonald and other awardees will be honored at the 147th AAIDD Annual Meeting June 5-7 in Pittsburgh, Pennsylvania.
+McDonald and other awardees were honored at the 147th AAIDD Annual Meeting June 5-7 in Pittsburgh, Pennsylvania.

 “Katie’s selection for this year’s Research Award from AAIDD is very fitting,” says Lutchmie Narine, Professor and Chair of the Department of Public Health at Falk College.
 “It recognizes her lengthy track record of interest and accomplishment in the field of intellectual disability.